wildcardcorp/castle.documentation/working-with-content/adding-content/adding-pages.rst

 Markup languages
 ----------------

-Your site-administrator may also enable so-called markup languages.
+Your site-administrator may also enable markup languages.
-If you are the sort of person who likes to enter text using so-called mark-up formats, you may switch off the visual editor under your personal preferences, which will replace it with a simplified textentry panel.
+If you are the sort of person who likes to enter text using mark-up formats, you may switch off the visual editor under your personal preferences, which will replace it with a simplified textentry panel.
-The mark-up formats available in Plone are:
+The mark-up formats available in Castle are:

 -   [Markdown](http://en.wikipedia.org/wiki/Markdown)
 -   [Textile](http://en.wikipedia.org/wiki/Textile_%28markup_language%29)